We can never think highly enough of our baptism.

 preserved with God and is waiting for me.
 Even more so: I have a home.

-I can leave this home and become prodigal son.
+I can leave this home and become a prodigal son.
 But I cannot wipe out

 the fact that I have a home and a Father who has not forgotten His child